HumanBrainProject/ebrains-webcomponents/ebrains-yt-video/README.md

 </ebrains-yt-video>
 ```

+## ⚠️ Warning

-⚠️ You have to style ebrains-yt-video on your side.
+You have to style ebrains-yt-video on your side.
 If you don't define css width and height properties, component should be not visible.